 Eligibility Cap: The maximum allowable time a student can receive state or federal financial aid.
 Pell Grant eligible students have 6 years (12 full-time semesters) of total Pell Grant lifetime eligibility.
-Each year a student has received a federal Pell Grant will be counted toward the 6 years, regardless of when the student began receiving aid.
-A student becomes ineligible to receive a Pell Grant upon reaching 600% of their Pell or the equivalent of 6 full time years.
+All the years each student has received federal Pell grant will be counted toward the 6 years, regardless of when the student began receiving aid.
+A student becomes ineligible to receive a Pell grant as soon as reaching 600% of their Pell or the equivalent of 6 full time years.
+A first-time Federal Subsidized Student Loan borrower is no longer eligible for the Subsidized Student Loan program if he or she exceeds 150% of the published length necessary to graduate.
+In addition, a borrower reaching the 150% limit becomes ineligible for the interest subsidy benefits on all Federal Subsidized Loans disbursed to the borrower on or after July 1, 2013.
+Congress wants to encourage students to obtain undergraduate degrees within in a reasonable time frame.
+Students who change majors multiple times or, drop classes excessively or retake classes excessively are most likely to be affected by Public Law 121-141.

-Excused Withdrawal: An Excused Withdrawal (EW) is a non-evaluated symbol used to permit a student to withdraw from a course for reasons beyond their control.
+Excused Withdrawal: An Excused Withdrawal (EW) is a nonevaluated symbol used to permit a student to withdraw from a course for reasons beyond their control.
 It may be requested by the student at any time during the semester (effective January 2018) and no later than three (3) years after the term in which the course was taken.
 Excused Withdraw shall not be counted in progress probation or dismissal calculations nor shall it be counted towards the permitted number of withdrawals or counted as an enrollment attempt.
 The financial aid of a student may be affected depending on individual circumstance.
 A student should consult with the financial aid staff regarding any impact.
 Check with the Admissions and Records Office for the specific requirements and procedures.